College Access

 The Nagler Scholar is a prestigious $60,000 scholarship offered by Board Member Niclas Nagler to provide Urban Arts students with the financial support needed to reduce the cost of higher education, achieve their dreams and grow as leaders in their communities.
 In addition to one Nagler Scholar each year, the top three runners-up for the award also receive funding to offset college expenses.

-Meet our 2025 Nagler Scholar, Daniel
+Meet our 2026 Nagler Scholar, Rafael

 College Access Quest